XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Workload Characteristics

 \subsubsection{Dynamic Cascading of Models}

 Metaverse applications commonly utilize numerous models.
-For example, hand-based interaction capabilities are enabled by hand detection and hand tracking models.
-Such models are often cascaded (i.e., run sequentially in a back-to-back manner), and such cascaded models are characterized as a pipeline of models (or, an ML pipeline).
+For example, hand-based interaction capabilities can be enabled by cascaded hand detection and hand tracking models.
+Such models are often cascaded (i.e., run sequentially in a back-to-back manner), and such cascaded models are characterized as a pipeline of models (or an ML pipeline).

 \autoref{fig:Overview} presents three ML pipeline examples.
-Such pipelines need to be transformed into data dependencies across models, which need to be considered while scheduling computations ~\cite{kwon2021heterogeneous}.
-MMMT ML pipelines may deactivate one or more downstream models based on the upstream model's results.
+Such pipelines need to be transformed into data dependencies across models, which need to be considered while scheduling computations ~\cite{kwon2021heterogeneous}. \abbrvWorkload{} ML pipelines may deactivate one or more downstream models based on the upstream model's results.
 For instance, when no hand is detected, the hand tracking pipeline does not initiate the downstream hand tracking model.
 Such a dynamic aspect presents another problem for scheduling computation.
 In addition, it indicates that metaverse benchmarks must include different usage scenarios that reflect the dynamic nature of metaverse workloads.